AnichanDiscordBot/Anichan/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Fix
+name: Bug Report
-about: This issue template is for any bug fixing.
+about: Report any bug to be fixed
 title: "[\U0001FAB2BUG ] "
 labels: bug
 assignees: ''